Energy landscapes of combinatorial optimization in Ising machines: Results

-In addition to much larger cardinality of the set of global minima, the easy problem features a large saddle point at $E = 1$ ($20877$ states) which is only connected to global minima and acts as a basin of attraction for solvers.
-In comparison, the hard instance contains similar saddles with only $\approx 206$ states.
-There were no local minima found at $E \ge 6$ in the easy instance, while the hard instance features local minima even at $E = 8$.
+In addition to much larger cardinality of the set of global minima, the easy problem in Fig.~\ref{fig:map0_uf933} features many saddle point states at $E = 1$ ($20877$ states) which are only connected to global minima and act as a basin of attraction for solvers.
+In comparison, the ``hard'' instance contains similar saddles with only $206$ states.
+There were no local minima found at $E > 5$ in the easy instance, while the ``hard'' and ``very hard'' instances feature local minima even at $E = 8$.
+We also highlight the higher ratio of local minima/disconnected saddles in the ``hard'' instance compared to the ``easy'' one (the number of ``red'' states).

 At every energy level we observe massive saddle points which are connected to the global minimum.
-We note, however, that it becomes very important for local search not to descend in the wrong local minimum cluster, even though in principle it is possible to descent to a solution without overcoming any barriers.
-With this observation we highlight the higher ratio of local minima/disconnected saddles in the ``hard'' instance compared to the ``easy'' one.
+We note, however, that it becomes very important for local search not to descend into a wrong local minimum cluster, even though in principle it is possible to descend to a solution without overcoming any barriers.
+This is particularly highlighted by the difference between ``hard'' and ``very hard'' instances.
+In the histogram of Fig.~\ref{fig:map0_uf981} we observe a large number of local minima at $E=1$, as well as a distinct basin of attraction separated from the global minimum by the barrier $\Delta E=2$, compared to Fig.~\ref{fig:map0_uf920}.

-The majority of energy barriers in both tested 3-SAT problems is the minimum possible one, $\Delta E = 1$ (as also previously observed in \cite{frank1997}).
-In other words, the constructed DGs illustrate the significance of entropic barriers that are determined by probabilities of descending into better areas of the landscape, which resulted in the observed $\approx\!15$ times difference in the time-to-solution metric.
+The majority of energy barriers in the tested 3-SAT problems is the minimum possible one, $\Delta E = 1$ (as also previously observed in \cite{frank1997}).
+In other words, the constructed DGs illustrate the significance of entropic barriers that are determined by probabilities of descending into better areas of the landscape, which resulted in the observed more than two orders of magnitude spread of the time-to-solution metric in Fig.~\ref{fig:pubo_50_tts_hist}.